NDSLab/mri_pipeline/doc/pages/howto_getting_started.md

 # Getting Started #

+## Note to users

+Please be aware that in order for the DoMagic and the batch_DoMagic scripts to work, one has to go through all the steps outlined below.
+This means that even if you are only planning on preprocessing a single subject using DoMagic, you will have to define the SPM batch job if the DoMagic script is to work correctly.
+Happy preproccesing!

 ## Getting the scripts

 The Matlab and bash scripts are bundled within a `analysis_mri` folder and split across `analysis_mri/1_preprocessing`, `analysis_mri/2_data_quality_checks` and `analysis_mri/utils` sub-folders.